ct smith

 • Created a variety of deliverables for new features.

-• Planned and coordinated several cross‑functional initiatives to improve efficiency.
+• Coordinated cross-functional initiatives to improve efficiency.

 Documentation Wizard & Level 2 Documentation Wizard (July 2014 - February 2017)